mapbox/MapboxStatic.swift/README.md

 Overlays are where things get interesting!
 You can add [Maki markers](https://www.mapbox.com/maki/), GeoJSON geometries, and even paths made of bare coordinates.

-You pass overlays as the `overlays: [Overlays]` parameter during map creation.
+You pass overlays as the `overlays: [Overlay]` parameter during map creation.
 Here are some versions of our map with various overlays added.

 #### Marker